LeVeque Tower: Palace Theatre

 Palace Theatre, at 34 W. Broad St., opened November 8, 1926 as a vaudeville house under the Keith-Albee name.
 A number of famous performers would appear there, some before their careers took off.
 Among them were Bing Crosby, George Burns, Gracie Allen, Gypsy Rose Lee, Jack Benny, Tom Mix, Jackie Gleason, The Three Stooges, Eddie Cantor and Mae West, who performed in March 1938 and broke all its previous attendance records.
 It hosted a number of bands in the 1940s, including Duke Ellington, Tommy Dorsey, Glenn Miller, Louis Armstrong, Count Basie, Guy Lombardo, Benny Goodman and Lionel Hampton.
 The theatre hosted the world premiere of The Male Animal on March 12, 1942, which was attended by Henry Fonda, Olivia de Havilland, James Thurber and Joan Leslie.

 Closing in 1975, the property fell vacant and was proposed for demolition in order for a parking lot to be constructed.
 In 1980, the theatre was renovated and restored by Katherine LeVeque using her personal funds, and began hosting a new set of acts.
-Among these, it brought in Red Skelton, Sammy Davis, Jr., Mickey Rooney, Tom Jones, Natalie Cole, Judy Collins and Tony Bennett.
+Among these, it brought in Red Skelton, Sammy Davis Jr., Mickey Rooney, Tom Jones, Natalie Cole, Judy Collins, Joe Walsh and Tony Bennett.
 The venue has come to host Broadway theatre acts.
 Palace Theatre remains in operation with a main 2,827-seat auditorium, designed as a vaudeville house and movie theater.
 It was acquired by the Columbus Association for the Performing Arts in 1989.